Rails Testing: Tips for lightning fast test suites

 There are 3 strategies for cleaning your database during your test execution:

-In order for us to optimize for time, it was important to understand how each of the above strategies work, to choose the right one for our scenario.
+For us to optimize for time, it was important to understand how each of the above strategies works, to choose the right one for our scenario.

 DB cleaning using transaction

 “A transaction, in the context of a database, is a logical unit that is independently executed for data retrieval or updates.
 In relational databases, database transactions must be atomic, consistent, isolated and durable -- summarized as the ACID acronym.”